 “With the publication of The Second Coming of Christ, that underground river has burst through the bedrock of the ages.
-The argument for mystical Christianity no longer needs to be assembled from isolated fragments spanning the past 2,000 years—the Gospel of Thomas, the musings of the desert fathers, the neo-Platonism of Plotinus, the strangely yogic insights of Meister Eckhart.
+The argument for mystical Christianity no longer needs to be assembled from isolated fragments spanning the past 2,000 years—the Gospel of Thomas, the musings of the desert fathers, the neo-Platonism of Plotinus, and the strangely yogic insights of Meister Eckhart.
 Now we have a 1,700-page commentary on the Gospel story that finds, in the words of Jesus, a fully developed vision of the path of meditation and the science of God-realization.
 To read Yogananda’s commentary is to discover that Jesus was preaching the same doctrine of spiritual self-discovery that Krishna, the apostle of yoga, preached to his disciple Arjuna in the Bhagavad Gita.

-This is true not only of the passages that point explicitly to inner spirituality, but also of passages that are oblique or puzzling.
+This is true not only of the passages that point explicitly to inner spirituality but also of passages that are oblique or puzzling.
 To start with a passage that is an obvious summons to meditation, let us consider Luke 17:20–21.
-“And when he was demanded of the Pharisees, when the kingdom of God should come, he answered them and said, ‘The kingdom of God cometh not with observation: Neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you.’”
+“And when he was demanded of the Pharisees when the kingdom of God should come, he answered them and said, ‘The kingdom of God cometh not with observation: Neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you.’”

-For Yogananda this statement is clearly in the tradition of Raja Yoga (meditation as the “royal” or highest path to God-union).
+For Yogananda, this statement is clearly in the tradition of Raja Yoga (meditation as the “royal” or highest path to God-union).
 He writes in The Second Coming of Christ:

 Jesus addresses man as the perennial seeker of permanent happiness and freedom from all suffering: “The Kingdom of God—of eternal, immutable, ever-newly blissful cosmic consciousness—is within you.
 Behold your soul as a reflection of the immortal Spirit, and you will find your Self encompassing the infinite empire of God-love, God-wisdom, God-bliss existing in every particle of vibratory creation and in the vibrationless Transcendental Absolute.”